Sycoraxya/probable-sniffle/README.md

 ### Pause on hover

-Clears the interval on hover if this is set to true (standard true).
+Clears the interval on hover if this is set to true (default true).

 ```js
 pauseOnHover: true